San Marino national football team: 2024–25 UEFA Nations League

 San Marino played Liechtenstein at home in the first round of the 2024–25 UEFA Nations League on 5 September.
 After a disallowed goal for Liechtenstein in the 30th minute, Nicko Sensoli stole the ball from the Liechtenstein defence and scored to make it 1–0 in the 53rd minute.
 The Sammarinese then held on to claim a 1–0 victory, their first competitive win since joining FIFA and UEFA.
 A later loss away to Gibraltar and a 1–1 draw salvaged in stoppage time by a Nicola Nanni penalty against the same side left San Marino second in the table, with the ability to advance directly to League C should they beat Liechtenstein away (by virtue of their opponents's two draws).

 On 18 November 2024, San Marino played Liechtenstein in Vaduz.
 Despite being the more dangerous side in the first half, they were heading into the break 0–1 because of an Aron Sele 40th minute goal.
 After the break, they swiftly equalized with a right-wing attack culminating in Lorenzo Lazzari getting past the defence and beating the goalkeeper.
 In the 66th minute, San Marino won a penalty and Nanni smoothly converted it for an improbable 2–1 lead.
 Stunningly, just 10 minutes later, Alessandro Tosi found himself on the left side of the Liechtenstein goal and passed to substitute Alessandro Golinucci, who hit a first-time strike into the net to make it 3–1.
 In the end, the result stood, which meant San Marino was to be promoted to League C. It was the first time San Marino had scored more than one goal in a competitive fixture, the first time that San Marino had scored more than two goals in any fixture, the first time that San Marino had won a match from a losing position, the first time San Marino won an away match, and the first time San Marino was promoted in a major international competition.
+But Sweden failed to get in the Top 2 so San Marino could not go through to the World Cup qualification playoffs.